Bishop Manning Support Fund

 How is the fund managed?

 A committee of parish, welfare, legal and education representatives (referred to as “The Trustees”) manages the Support Fund.
 The Fund Owner is the Roman Catholic Diocese of Parramatta.
-Catholic Education Diocese of Parramatta (CEDP) provides administrative support to the Trustees, but does not derive any financial benefit from the Fund.
-CEDP pays the administration and staffing expenses of the Fund.
+Catholic Schools Parramatta Diocese (CSPD) provides administrative support to the Trustees, but does not derive any financial benefit from the Fund.
+CSPD pays the administration and staffing expenses of the Fund.
 Independent auditors audit the Support Fund.

 Where does the support fund get its money?